Ravenna Cathedral

 It was granted the status of a minor basilica by Pope John XXIII on 7 October 1960.
 It is the seat of the parish of San Giovanni in Fonte belonging to the Urban Vicariate of the archdiocese of Ravenna-Cervia.

 History

-The present 18th-century Baroque building was built following the demolition of the ancient cathedral, the early 5th-century Basilica Ursiana.
+The original cathedral was built during the early 5th century by the bishop Ursus of Ravenna and was originally called the Basilica Ursiana.

+During the Battle of Ravenna in April 1512, the basilica was sacked.
+In the 18th century, it was rebuilt in the Baroque style.
+The cathedral houses the sarcophagi of Maximianus of Ravenna, Exuperantius of Ravenna, and Barbatianus of Ravenna, and once housed the Throne of Maximian.

-On the top of the belltower there are four bells in chord of D minor.
+On the top of the belltower there are four bells in the chord of D minor.